SIAGOptimization/siagoptimization.github.io/README.md

 **Early Career Prize**

-The next SIAG/Optimization Early Career Prize will be awarded at the SIAM Conference on Optimization in 2023.
+The next [SIAG/Optimization Early Career Prize](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-early-career-prize) will be awarded at the SIAM Conference on Optimization in 2023.

 The SIAG/Optimization Early Career Prize was first awarded in 2020.
 See the [prize page](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-early-career-prize) for more details of the prize, including guidelines, past prize winners, and past prize committees.

 The 2020 prize was awarded to John Duchi.

+**Test of Time Prize**

+The first [SIAG/Optimization Test of Time Prize](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-test-of-time) will be awarded at the SIAM Conference on Optimization in 2023.

+See the [prize page](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-test-of-time) for more details of the prize.

 SIAG/OPT Conferences
 -----------------------------------------------------------------------------------------------------------------------------------------

+* [14th SIAM Conference on Optimization](https://www.siam.org/conferences/cm/conference/op23/), May 31-June 3, 2023, Seattle, Washington.
 * [13th SIAM Conference on Optimization](https://www.siam.org/conferences/cm/conference/op21/), July 20-23, 2021, Spokane, Washington (online).
     * _13th SIAM Conference on Optimization, May 26-29, 2020, Hong Kong Polytechnic University, Hong Kong_ \-\- postponed to 2021.
 * [12th SIAM Conference on Optimization](http://www.siam.org/meetings/op17/), May 22-25, 2017, Vancouver, Canada.